satellitecomponent/Neurite/README.md

 The Ai currently has the following capabilities...

 1. Auto Mode
-2. Node based memory retrieval that allows for long term conversation context.
+2. Node based memory combined with vector embed retrieval for long term conversation memory.
 3. HTML/JS and In-browser Python (pyodide) environment for directly rendering GPT's code output.
-4. Web Search (requires google programmable search api key and search engine id) (to search without an API key, send a url within the prompt input and the webpage will display without going through Google.)
+4. Web Search (requires Google programmable search api key and search engine id) (to search without an API key, send a url within the prompt input and the webpage will display without going through Google.)
 5. Webpage and PDF text extraction. (requires setting up the 'scrape' local-host server found in the repo)
 6. Wikipedia Summaries (Requires setting up the 'wiki-server' found in the repo)